- Associate Professor, Chemical & Biomolecular Eng

 - M.S., University of Tokushima, 1990

-Our current research effort is aimed at developing efficient algorithms for simulating nucleation of complex molecules.
+Professor Kusaka's research expertise is in statistical mechanics and transport phenomena in nano-scale systems.
+His current research effort is aimed at developing efficient algorithms for simulating nucleation of complex molecules.
 More phenomenological and less computationally demanding approaches are also developed.
-Our ongoing research projects include a theoretical account of micelle-assisted cavitation, computer simulation of crystallization of molecular fluids, and a development of a force field to describe aromatic hydrocarbon-water clusters.
+Ongoing research projects include a theoretical account of micelle-assisted cavitation, computer simulation of crystallization of molecular fluids, and a development of a force field to describe aromatic hydrocarbon-water clusters.

 He is the author of Statistical Mechanics for Engineers (Springer, 2015).